 If you can answer “yes” to these questions, we’d like you to run a workshop about it!
 Our international audience of people with Down’s syndrome, parents, carers, practitioners and medics want to hear about effective work in other countries, so they can take back ideas to their own.

 If your work is targeted at people with learning disabilities and includes several people with Down’s syndrome, we’d still like to hear from you.
 You can work in any discipline ie sport, youth work, education, health etc.

 We are particularly keen to hear about practice that helps to ensure inclusion for people with Down’s syndrome into society.

 We have had so many requests from performers that we have decided to have a performance strand.
 Performances may happen at a range of times during the Congress – eg during the programme, in the same space that we hold the plenaries (large auditorium) or during lunch or evening breaks.

 Performances can be either 20 or 30 minutes long.

-If you’re a dancer, musician, actor or any other kind of performer and you’d like to give a performance whilst you attend WDSC2018, you can submit a proposal to do so by filling in the form below.
+If you’re a dancer, musician, actor or any other kind of performer and you’d like to give a performance whilst you attend WDSC2018, you can submit a proposal by filling in the form.